melvinzhang/liberation-circuit-linux/README.md

-﻿# Linux build of liberation-circuit
+# Linux build of Liberation Circuit

-Builds the v1.3 source in a Debian Stable docker container.
+Build [Liberation Circuit](https://linleyh.itch.io/liberation-circuit) v1.3 in a Debian Stable docker container.

-Then bundles the binary + dependencies using [exodus](https://github.com/intoli/exodus)
+Bundle the binary + dependencies using [exodus](https://github.com/intoli/exodus).

+Package bundled binary and game content in a zip file.

-`make Libcirc-linux-x86_64-binary-v1.3.zip` to generate a zip file that contains the binary and game content.
+`make Libcirc-linux-x86_64-binary-v1.3.zip` generates the zip file that contains the bundled binary and game content.